Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of the Microsoft ASP.NET Web Optimization Framework version 1.1.2;
-   2. Fixed an error that occurred during processing of complex CSS media-queries.
+   1. From the `configuration\bundleTransformer\core` configuration
+      element was removed a `useEnableOptimizationsProperty` attribute;
+   2. Added new configuration element -
+      `configuration\bundleTransformer\core\assetHandler`, that responsible
+      for settings of the debugging HTTP handlers.

    =============
    DOCUMENTATION